maion308/candies/README.md

      * Your table should have 3 columns: 1) name - type should be string 2) color - type should be string 3) rating - should be an integer

 1. Build out your `server.js` file with your express server
+2. Add Router and write your routes in a separate file from `server.js`.

-Add the following routes to your `server.js`:
+Add the following routes to your `routes` file:

 * `/` - Root route, would welcome user and introduce the app
 * `/candies` - a **get** route renders a `json` object containing information about ALL candies